ephreal/DigitalRupee/README.md

 The scripts in this repository are used to set up multiple masternodes on one linux server.
 The scripts have only been tested on Ubuntu (*Shudder*), and will probably only work on Ubuntu (*Shudder*) because the instructions provided were only for Ubuntu (*Double Shudder*).
 With a little work, the scripts could be made to work on a wide variety of Linux O/S, but I don't have the time to work on that at the moment.

 This repository contains:
-keys.txt - Where you place the masternode private keys.
+	* keys.txt - Where you place the masternode private keys.

-rupee_masternode_setup.sh - The setup script that will set up all needed folders for you.
-You will need to modify, at minimum, the rpcuser, rpcpassword, ServerIP, and EndingNode variables to suit your install.
+	* rupee_masternode_setup.sh - The setup script that sets everything up for you.

-start_masternodes.sh - The script that will run all the masternodes in the masternode directory.
-If you made any changes to the masternode variable in the rupee_masternode_setup.sh, you will need to change that here.
-You will also need to change the $Last_Node variable to match your setup.
+	* start_masternodes.sh - The script that will run all the masternodes in the masternode directory.

-All in all, to use this setup requires making a minimum of 4 changes to 3 text files.
-A sample setup will be posted here eventually.
+ 	* settings.txt - The file you modify for your setup.

+The example below assumes the following:
+	1. You have set up your wallet
+	2. You have a text file with all your masternode private keys
+	3. You have an Ubuntu server up and running
+	4. You are logged into the server as root.
+	5. You are not afraid to copy/paste commands (You really don't need to know what they do for them to work....
+I swear!).

+If you wish to copy and paste as many commands as possible at once, go to the bottom of the readme for a shortened version.

-# Example Usage
+# Example

 ## Download

-First make sure you have followed the Rupee masternode setup steps for the wallet.
-By this point you should have all your private keys ready, your masternode server installed, and you should be logged in as root.

 Start by going to your home directory.
 ```
 cd $HOME
 ```

-Clone this repository.
-To clone the repository.
-To ensure you have git installed and run the following commands.
+Clone my repository.
+To do this, run the following commands:
 ```
-apt-get install git
+apt-get install -y git
 git clone https://github.com/ephreal/DigitalRupee
 ```